bibhu-biswal/link-developer-jar/README.md

 ### Authenticate

-Live Paper JAR requires an authentication  with id and secret.
+Live Paper JAR requires authentication with id and secret.
 Obtain your credentials from the registration link above.

 ```java
 LivePaper lp = LivePaper.auth("your client id", "your client secret");